akwiatkowski/koko_rails/README.md

 koko_rails
 ==========

-Adds Jarzębina's power to your rails app.
+Adds Jarzębina's power to your rails app... by learning how to create rails generators.